Stubai Glacier Ski Resort Austria

 - Close to Innsbruck.

-- No major village at the base (only one hotel).
+- No village at the base and limited accommodation at the resort.

 - Limited après scene at the mountain base (but it does go off like a cracker on busy days!).